etal/cnvkit/doc/pipeline.rst

 ``--purity`` is specified, then the log2 values will still be rescaled before applying the copy number thresholds.

-The default threshold values are reasonable for a tumor sample with purity of at least 40% or so.
-For germline samples, the ``-t`` values shown above may yield more accurate calls.
+The default threshold values are reasonably "safe" for a tumor sample with purity of at least 30%.
+The inner cutoffs of +0.2 and -0.25 are sensitive enough to detect a single-copy gain or loss in a diploid tumor with purity (or subclone cellularity) as low as 30%.
+But the outer cutoffs of -1.1 and +0.7 assume 100% purity, so a more extreme copy number, i.e. homozygous deletion (0 copies) or multi-copy amplification (4+ copies), is only assigned to a CNV if there is strong evidence for it.
+For germline samples, the ``-t`` values shown below (or ``-m clonal``) may yield more precise calls.

+.. i.e. tumor samples of high enough quality to pass other QC measures typically used in clinical labs (e.g. tumor cellularity estimated >50% by a pathologist).
+..
+A log2 threshold of +/- 0.2 is commonly used for array CGH data in similar contexts.

 The thresholds map to integer copy numbers in order, starting from zero: log2 ratios up to the first threshold value are assigned a copy number 0, log2